liumcse/EE2008_Implementation/README.md

 4. Redix sort and Bucket sort
 5. Selection by partition

-Note that all algorithms are written in C99 standard, except for those in Graph are written in Java SE8 due to laziness.
+Note that all algorithms are written in C99 standard, except for those in Graph are written in Java SE 8 due to laziness.

 For each section, there will likely be a client.c which contains the main function (except for the Graph, there are probably multiple main functions).
 For Sortong & Priority Queue, main function has been integrated into each single file.